PM inaugurates Port Qasim LNG terminal

 attempts to introduce LNG source of energy but failed.

-The prime minister said other source of energy like oil
+The prime minister said other source of energy like oil,

-and nuclear were considered as expensive means as the country
+hydel and nuclear were considered as expensive means as the

-required an integrated and efficient source to overcome its
+country required an integrated and efficient source to

-crippling energy needs.
+overcome its crippling energy needs.

 The bids for the whole process were completely